adamhemzal/adamhemzal.com-v2/content/blog/how-to-optimize-images-in-wordpress-without-any-plugin/index.md

 ---
 slug: "how-to-optimize-images-in-wordpress-without-using-any-plugin"
-title: "Optimize images in WordPress without any plugin"
+title: "Optimize images in WordPress without using any plugin"
 description: "How to optimize JPEG images in WordPress without using any free or paid plugin.
 Optimize simply by using Node.js and NPM package called imagemin with MozJPEG encoder"
-thumbnail: "[IMAGE HERE]"
+thumbnail: "./social-image-optimization.jpg"
 category: "WordPress"
 tags:
     - "WordPress"